fbpx

 Day 22 - Chile/Argentina border - Salta

 Today will be a long day of travel as you leave San Pedro and head for Salta, Argentina.
-Salta's rich history, colonial architecture, friendly locals and natural surroundings make it one of Argentina's main attractions.
+Salta's rich history, architecture, friendly locals and natural surroundings make it one of Argentina's main attractions.
 Grab a window seat or a good book and watch the scenery pass you by.
 Tonight, you’re free to rest or head out for a late dinner when you arrive.

 Day 23 - Salta